 Where a voluntary registration application is being submitted which uses digital data as an alternative to paper-based plans, the application must include a .pdf to assist with the mapping of the subjects.
 Under these circumstances, failure to provide the .pdf will result in rejection of the application.

 Where a complex application, other than a VR, is submitted for registration without digital data, as part of the registration process, digital data may be requested by registration officers if it is deemed this would be helpful, however the application would not be rejected if not available.

 We use Ordnance Survey (OS) MasterMap topography layer to produce the cadastral map.

 The cadastral map shows the registered rights, title and interests in land for Scotland.

-It is essential that data supplied to RoS is created using OS MasterMap topography layer as its basis.
+It is essential that data you supply to us is created using OS MasterMap topography layer as its basis.
 In the case of boundaries which are not defined on OS MasterMap, the boundary must be digitised relative to any surrounding OS features.
 Use of other maps will result in misaligned data and provide insufficient detail to identify boundaries.

-- GIS data should be supplied to RoS using the following essential criteria.
+GIS data should be supplied using the following essential criteria.